 Sunglasses can prevent sun damage to your eyes, improve your vision and make a unique fashion statement.
 Learn about the different types of sunglasses, including polarized lenses and the latest sunglass styles, in this series of articles written by experts in eye care.

-Browse the Table of Contents below, or brush up on the basics with our Sunglasses FAQs.
+Browse the list of articles below, or learn the basics with our Sunglasses FAQs.

 Our advisory board members answered these questions about sunglasses and UV light.